- Program: Practical Nursing

 - Credits: Total Associate in Applied Science Degree Credits 60

 The AAS Degree option in Practical Nursing is designed for those who would like to fulfill some of the general education requirements to pursue a professional nursing degree or other advanced degree through HTC.
 The diploma is required to take the licensure exam and for entry into practice; therefore this is an option in addition to the diploma.
 This may be taken either at the same time or after graduating with the diploma.
 Students are encouraged to contact the program to which they wish to transfer for specific information about their requirements to ensure the student selects the appropriate courses.
-Prerequisite: 8-hour CPR course for Health Care Providers offered by the American Heart Association or 8-hour CPR/AED for the Professional Rescuer course offered by the American Red Cross or EMSV1020; BIOL2045, ENGL1050, NURS1015, and qualifying scores in math and computer literacy assessment tests.
-Application to the Practical Nursing Program is required after successful completion of the prerequisites.
+Prerequisite: 8-hour CPR course for Health Care Providers offered by the American Heart Association or 8-hour CPR/AED for the Professional Rescuer course offered by the American Red Cross or EMSV1020; NAHA1002 or currently on the Minnesota Department of Health Registry for Nursing Assistants; BIOL2045 or BIOL2125 and BIOL2225, ENGL2050, NURS1015 or BIOL2003 or HLTH2001, and qualifying scores in reading, writing, math and computer literacy assessment tests.
+Students are required to attend an application session to receive their application.
+Students should plan on attending an application session at least 1 semester before completion of their prerequisites.
+Application session dates/times and locations are located under entry requirements.
 Students are accepted into the program through the application process.

 Opportunities for employment may be available in hospitals, clinics, home health agencies, long-term care facilities, transitional care facilities, assisted living facilities, industry and the armed forces.

 - Provide patient care founded on basic physical, developmental, spiritual, cultural, functional, and psychosocial needs of individual patients across the lifespan.